 The real estate market has experienced an interesting year.
-With inventory consistently lower than it has been in years in the beginning, exhausted buyers were beginning to question the whole process.
+In the beginning of the year, lower inventory exhausted buyers and led them to question the whole process.

 Some have even wondered if working with an agent is actually helpful, that perhaps skipping the buyer’s agent and working directly with the seller’s agent is a more efficient way to get the house they want.
 Maybe the seller’s agent will prefer them over other buyers and take their offer.